 CUSTOMER SERVICE GUARANTEE CREDITS

 For failure to meet a Customer Service Guarantee for service provided to a natural gas Customer, the Company will apply a $50 credit to the Customer’s account.
 For failure to meet a Customer Service Guarantee for service provided to an Applicant, the Company will mail a check for $50 to the Applicant.
 Avista will timely provide the customer credit or applicant check without any requirement on the part of the customer or applicant to either apply for, or request the applicable credit/check.
+Avista is not permitted to recover funds used to pay the Customer Service Guarantees from its ratepayers.

 Tracking of the Company’s performance on the Customer Service Guarantees, including the application of customer credits, will begin on January 1, 2016.